rust-bitcoin/rust-bitcoin/README.md

 * De/serialization of Bitcoin protocol network messages
 * De/serialization of blocks and transactions
-* Script de/serialization and execution
+* Script de/serialization
-* Blockchain validation and utxoset building
+* Blockchain validation
 * Private keys and address creation, de/serialization and validation (including full BIP32 support)
 * Pay-to-contract support as in Appendix A of the [Blockstream sidechains whitepaper](https://www.blockstream.com/sidechains.pdf)

+For JSONRPC interaction with Bitcoin Core, it is recommended to use [rust-jsonrpc](https://github.com/apoelstra/rust-jsonrpc) which uses the underlying [strason library](https://github.com/apoelstra/strason) which parses decimal numbers as strings, preventing precision errors.

 # Usage